Wilhelm Hanle

-Wilhelm Hanle (13 January 1901 – 29 April 1993, Gießen) was a German experimental physicist.
+Wilhelm Hanle (13 January 1901 – 29 April 1993) was a German experimental physicist.
 He is known for the Hanle effect.
 During World War II, he made contributions to the German nuclear energy project, also known as the Uranium Club.
 From 1941 until emeritus status in 1969, he was an ordinarius professor of experimental physics and held the chair of physics at the University of Giessen.

 Education

 Hanle was born in Mannheim.
 From 1919 to 1924, he studied at the Ruprecht-Karls-Universität Heidelberg and the Georg-August-Universität Göttingen.
 Philipp Lenard, Director of the Physikalische Institut (Physics Institute) at Heidelberg, had a dictatorial attitude towards his students and colleagues, and Hanle had a conflict with Lenard.
 Hanle transferred to Göttingen.
 In 1923, Hanle conducted an experiment which demonstrated the variation of polarization of the resonance fluorescent light from a mercury vapor in a weak magnetic field; this became known as the "Hanle effect".
 He received his doctorate at Göttingen in 1924, under James Franck, who as Director of the II.
 Physikalisches Institut (Second Physical Institute).